 - Security Vulnerabilities: Android’s open-source nature makes it susceptible to security risks, especially due to the wide range of third-party apps available.
 While Google works to secure the platform, the abundance of apps from unknown sources increases the chances of malware or other malicious software being installed.

 - Slower Software Updates: Android OS is often slower in receiving software updates than iOS.
-This delays users’ access to new features, improvements, and security patches, leaving devices potentially vulnerable to threats.
+As a result, users may miss timely updates like Android’s Privacy Dashboard or new security patches, leaving devices exposed.

 - Bloatware: Many Android devices come preloaded with bloatware, or unnecessary apps that cannot be removed.
-These apps take up valuable storage space and slow down the device, impacting its overall performance and creating a less-than-ideal user experience.
+They consume storage, reduce performance, and often cannot be uninstalled, frustrating users.

 - Battery Drain Issues: Some Android devices experience battery drain issues, particularly due to background apps running on the system.
-While Android includes power-saving modes, users still find their devices losing battery life faster than anticipated, particularly with poorly optimized apps.
+Even with power-saving modes, poorly optimized apps can drain battery faster than expected.

 - Inconsistent App Quality: Since Android allows for a wide range of developers, app quality varies significantly.
-While there are many high-quality apps available, some have bugs or lack optimization, leading to less-than-ideal user experiences.
+Apps developed by smaller teams often lack optimization, which can result in crashes or sluggish performance for users.

 - Complexity for New Users: While Android’s customization options benefit experienced users, they are overwhelming for newcomers to the platform.
-Some users find the abundance of settings and features confusing and struggle to navigate the system effectively.
+New users may find advanced features like developer options or system overlays difficult to understand, making navigation challenging.

 What Are The Requirements For Developing An Android OS Mobile App?